Fedict/eid-client-server/README.md

 Then open your browser at [http://localhost:8080](http://localhost:8080/) or [https://localhost:8443](https://localhost:8443/).

+# Further documentation

+More information can be found in the [dev-guide](docs/dev-guide.md).

 # To Do

 Although already a significant effort was taken in migrating the existing code base,